Kiteworks: Software

 Accellion was working on file transfer systems by late 2002.
 The company released a file transfer appliance in 2005, a physical machine aiming to reduce server load when sending large files.

 In March 2011, the company released an online file collaboration product, emphasizing security.

 In 2012, the company launched a service allowing file sharing between mobile devices.
 It included a synchronization feature called kitedrive.
 Early demand for the company's file transfer applications came from organizations that needed to transfer large files, including healthcare companies and universities.

 In January 2014, Accellion launched Kiteworks, a file sharing product allowing users to edit files and projects remotely, with interoperability with services like Google Drive and Dropbox.
 That December, the company released a set of programming interfaces extending secure file access to mobile devices.

-In 2015, PCMag reviewer, Fahmida Y. Rashid, praised Kiteworks for its interface, support for mobile devices, and privacy tools.

 In June 2017, Kiteworks received FedRAMP Authorization for Moderate Level Impact of Controlled Unclassified Information (CUI).
 It has achieved FedRAMP certification every year since.

 In November 2018, Kiteworks released the CISO Dashboard.

 In March 2022, Kiteworks was recognized by the Information Security Registered Assessors Program (IRAP) after being evaluated for up to the Protected data classification level.

 In August 2022, Kiteworks introduced the Kiteworks Private Data Network, a zero-trust protection and compliance platform for unstructured data communications.

 In April 2023, Kiteworks announced that it had achieved Cyber Essentials and Cyber Essentials Plus accreditation, the highest standard for IT security in the United Kingdom.
 Also, in the same month, it announced that the Kiteworks Private Data Network supports the National Institute of Standards and Technology Cybersecurity Framework (NIST CSF), which allows users to better manage content-based risks.

 In February 2024, Kiteworks introduced a feature called SafeEDIT, which is a digital rights management (DRM) technology that enables users to edit various file types natively and share files with third parties using video streaming.

 In October 2024, Kiteworks released its AI Data Gateway which allows enterprise employees to use AI technologies while protecting sensitive data, such as personally identifiable information (PII) and intellectual property (IP).

-In May 2025, Angelina Apolinar, of CyberDefense Magazine, praised Kiteworks for enabling secure data exchange and external collaboration through a hardened virtual appliance architecture and digital rights management (DRM) possession-less editing capabilities that enables collaboration without sharing the original source data.
+In May 2025, Angelina Apolinar of CyberDefense Magazine, praised Kiteworks hardened virtual appliance architecture and digital rights management (DRM) capabilities that enable collaboration without sharing the original source data.